CholGen/Vibecheck/README.md

     </picture>
 </p>

-Vibecheck assigns sequences to the most likely cannonical O1 _Vibrio cholerae_ lineages.
+Vibecheck assigns sequences to the most likely canonical O1 _Vibrio cholerae_ lineages.
 To do so, Vibecheck:

 1. Aligns all input sequences against an early reference O1 _Vibrio cholerae_ genome.
-Vibecheck generates the alignment using [minimap2](https://github.com/lh3/minimap2) to map sequences again the reference and generates a multisequence fasta from the mapping using [gofasta](https://github.com/virus-evolution/gofasta).
+Vibecheck generates the alignment using [minimap2](https://github.com/lh3/minimap2) to map sequences again the reference and generates a multi-sequence fasta from the mapping using [gofasta](https://github.com/virus-evolution/gofasta).
 2. ~~The sequences are run through a sequence QC check that reports proportion ambiguity of a given sequence.
 Any sequences that fail this check will not get assigned a lineage.~~ *TODO*
 3. Identifies SNP differences between each sequence and the reference (i.e. variants) and generates a VCF file summarizing the variants using UCSC's [faToVcf](https://github.com/ucscGenomeBrowser/kent/tree/master) script.